 Current sewage treatment processes only reduce certain water pollutants such as pathogenic bacteria and particulates.
 There is evidence that chemicals within pharmaceuticals, even over the counter drugs, survive the sewage treatment process and ultimately end up in waterways and are having significant negative impact on the environment.
 Obviously, a significant source of pharmaceuticals and their metabolites is urine.
 Nevertheless, current thinking is that it is better to dispose of pharmaceuticals through HHW programs where they are destroyed than through the sewer or even in trash where they can get into the environment or into the wrong hands.
 We are pleased to collect non-controlled substance pharmaceuticals in our door to door household hazardous waste collection service.

 In order to keep costs under control, we ask that you to do a semiannual cleanout of your HHW rather than calling each month for a pickup of one or two bottles of pesticides or pills.
-Also you can help by dumping the solids pharmaceuticals (pills) into a zip lock bag, remove your personal information from the bottles/boxes, and place in your recycling bin.
+Also you can help by dumping the solids pharmaceuticals (pills) into a zip lock bag, remove your personal information from the bottles/boxes, and place the empty boxes or bottles (without the caps) in your recycling bin.

 Sorry, we cannot accept pharmaceuticals that are listed as controlled substances in our pick up program.
-You can properly dispose of them at the collection bin in the City of Folsom Police Department lobby at 46 Natoma Street during regular business hours, Monday, Tuesday, Thursday and Friday from 7:00 a.m. to 4:00 p.m.
+You can properly dispose of them at these locations.

 Here is a list of controlled substances provided by the U.S. Drug Enforcement Agency.